Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Introduction

 Furthermore, we conducted an additional experiment to validate the effectiveness of Med-DDPM, utilizing the brain-extracted MRI dataset from the BraTS2021 challenge\footnote{http://braintumorsegmentation.org/}.
 This experiment serves to showcase the remarkable capability of our proposed method in simultaneously generating all four modalities of MRI (T1, T1CE, T2, and Flair) from a segmentation mask.

-Our contributions include: (1) Introducing Med-DDPM, a conditional diffusion model that utilizes pixel-level mask images for high-resolution 3D medical image synthesis.
-(2) Presenting empirical evidence that demonstrates the efficacy of Med-DDPM in enhancing segmentation model performance and serving as an alternative to data augmentation.
-(3) Offering mask conditioning synthesis, enabling the generation of both normal and pathological whole head MRIs of any size based on given masks.
-Experimental results showcase the generation of diverse and high-quality images, suggesting the potential for Med-DDPM to serve as an advanced data anonymization tool with further refinements.
-(4) Providing a publicly available synthetic dataset comprising brain pathological MR images with corresponding segmentation masks (\underline {doi: 10.21227/3ej9-e459}), alongside accessible code and model weights on our GitHub repository at \underline {https://github.com/mobaidoctor/med-ddpm/}.
+Our contributions include: (1) Introducing Med-DDPM, a conditional diffusion model that utilizes pixel-level mask images for high-resolution 3D brain MRI synthesis.
+(2) Demonstrating empirical evidence, Med-DDPM significantly enhances segmentation model performance, bringing them closer to the accuracy achievable with real images.
+(3) Offering mask conditioning synthesis, enabling the generation of both normal and pathological whole-head MRIs with any size of abnormal areas, based on the given masks.
+Experimental results showcase the generation of diverse and high-quality images, suggesting the potential for Med-DDPM to serve as an advanced data augmentation and anonymization tool with further refinements.
+(4) Providing a publicly available synthetic dataset comprising brain pathological MR images with corresponding segmentation masks ( doi: 10.21227/3ej9-e459), alongside accessible code and model weights on our GitHub repository at https://github.com/mobaidoctor/med-ddpm/.

-In summary, this research introduces a novel approach to semantic 3D medical image synthesis, emphasizing the potential of diffusion models in addressing challenges related to data scarcity and privacy preservation in the field of medical imaging.
+In summary, this research introduces a novel approach to semantic 3D brain MRI synthesis, emphasizing the potential of diffusion models in addressing challenges related to data scarcity and privacy preservation in the field of medical imaging.